 The Quik Shade MAX Shade Chair might be the most unique chair we tested in this whole review.
 Its standout feature, the fairly large canopy hanging out over the seat, is the main reason to consider this chair.
 While it seems gimmicky at first, the canopy is actually pretty nice, especially as the day heats up and shade becomes increasingly necessary.
 The shade is also adjustable, making both blocking the sun and getting in and out of the chair without ducking easy.

-As far as the seat goes, our testers found it to be average, but we wish it was a bit more breathable and had some more support.
-Unless camp chair seats are pretty taut, they tend to round the user's back, which can be uncomfortable for longer periods of time.
-We also wish that the chair was a little easier to get it into the bag, as all the extra canopy fabric makes packing it up an annoying task.
+As far as the seat goes, our testers found it to be average.
+We wish it was a bit more breathable and had some more support.
+Unless camp chair seats are pretty taut, they tend to round the user's back, which can be uncomfortable for longer periods.
+We also wish that the chair was a little easier to get into the bag, as all the extra canopy fabric makes packing it up an annoying task.
 The shade canopy is worth it, though, and we recommend this chair for anyone sensitive to the sun, or any shade-seekers.

 As nice and comfortable as zero gravity chairs are, they are quite heavy.
 Not as portable as the camping-style chairs, this one heavier and doesn't pack down nearly as small.
 If you're packing it in your car and space is tight, you might wish you had a smaller chair.
-That said, though, once it's deployed, there are few complaints, unless you want cupholders on your chair.
+Once it's deployed, though, there are few complaints — unless you want cupholders on your chair.
 All in all, we like this chair, even if we like a few others a little bit more.

 The Lawn Chair USA Webbing Chair epitomizes the classic lawn chair.
 It wouldn't look out of place next to a 1960's Sunrader, nor a modern Land Cruiser, on a car camping trip.
 For how simple the design is, it's reasonably comfortable and keeps the user fairly supported.
 Although it doesn't collapse in two directions like a camp chair, it folds nearly flat and weighs a scant four pounds, much less than the other lawn chairs in our test fleet.

 What you see is what you get on this product.
-No drink holders, no head or foot rest, no secret compartments.
-The material is also as plasticky and heats up underneath us after sitting for a while, which leaves something to be desired.
+No drink holders, no head or footrest, no secret compartments.
+The material is also plasticky and heats up underneath us after sitting for a while, which leaves something to be desired.
 But if you love the classic look and want a simple, very portable lawn chair, this might just be the ticket.

 The GCI Outdoor Freestyle Rocker is an unusual and unique rocker-style lawn chair.
-Instead of the usual curved legs on a rocker, the GCI sports two spring-loaded pistons that you can press back into in a facsimile of the motion of a typical rocking chair.
-It also sports a nice wide seat, and a convenient cup holder permanently attached to the chair.
+Instead of the typical curved legs on a rocker, the GCI sports two spring-loaded pistons that you can press back into in a facsimile of the motion of a typical rocking chair.
+It also sports a nice wide seat and a convenient cup holder permanently attached to the chair.

 Why You Should Trust Us

 We independently purchased the products we reviewed after researching and evaluating the top products on the market today.
-We created our own test plan, targeting objective assessments and using measurable tests when possible.
-We tested and used each product extensively, often side-by-side, to tease apart even the smallest differences.
+We created our own rigorous test plan, targeting objective assessments and using measurable tests when possible.
+We tested and used each product exhaustively, comparing models side-by-side, to tease apart even the smallest differences.
 Our team also measured seat heights and degrees of reclining range, tried out each drink holder with cans and cups, and left them under the sun for days to see how they hold up.
 We've carried and sat in each model to help bring you the details you need to make a confident purchase decision.

 Analysis and Test Results